This is a story that explains Pyro's origins. Pyro is a girl in this story.

 The way I saw it at first, I didn't play with fire, it played with me.
 It chose me to be the beast and I had no objections.

 I created fire storms.
 I made hell.
 I set fire to the very earth I walked on.
 The dream always ended with myself drowning in my own inferno, every time it simply ate me up as if I were paper and turned me to nothing but ashes and bones.
-The fire reduced to embers and smoke till it smoldered out and the people cheered over what was left of my charred body.
+The fire reduced to embers and smoke till it smoldered out and the people cheered over what was left of me.
+A charred body.
+A skeleton of soot.

 It was never a happy dream, but I liked it anyway.